Applied Math and Engineering

 For aspiring engineers who identify as being a member of a minority group in STEM: The following is just one perspective for you to stir into the mix and decide about for yourself.

 When managing your decisions, consider focusing first and foremost on improving your technical skill set and taking care of yourself over service activities during your formative years of education and training.
-We live in an unprecedented age of access to online training and relatively inexpensive learning kits (e.g. codecademy, $25 dev boards off Digikey).
+An extremely reliable way to become powerful in an organization, regardless of identifying characteristics, is to make yourself indispensable and to be a salve to management’s pain points.
+To that end, we live in an unprecedented age of access to online training and relatively inexpensive learning kits (e.g. codecademy, $25 dev boards off Digikey,…).
 Take these opportunities and run with them.
-Your volunteer work or personal hardships will probably never win you a good job if your technical skills are lacking compared to others in the same applicant pool as you, as much as employers might admire your character for having those experiences.
+Your volunteer work or personal hardships will probably never win you a good job if your technical skills are less strong compared to others in the same applicant pool as you, as much as employers might admire your character for having those experiences.
 You need to prove to an employer that you can help them in their objectives better than anyone else competing for the same position.
 Once you have a good job, i.e. one that treats you well, you will be economically empowered—which is beneficial to you, your community, and your minority group(s)—and you will likely still have many years and more resources with which to give back.
 If you owe society anything, then foremost you owe it your own success.

 ACTIVITIES